cncf/wg-coc/code-of-conduct-proposed.md

 ## Enforcement

-The Kubernetes project's [Code of Conduct Committee](https://github.com/kubernetes/community/tree/master/committee-code-of-conduct) enforces code of conduct issues for the Kubernetes project.

-For all projects that do not have their own Code of Conduct Committee or other Code of Conduct incident responders, and for incidents that are project-agnostic or impact multiple projects, the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) enforces code of conduct issues.
-For more information, see our [Jurisdiction and Escalation Policy](https://www.cncf.io/conduct/jurisdiction/)
+For information about which Code of Conduct incidents are handled by project leadership, which incidents are handled by the CNCF Code of Conduct Committee, and which incidents are handled by the Linux Foundation (including its events team), see our [Jurisdiction Policy](https://www.cncf.io/conduct/jurisdiction/).

-Both bodies try to resolve incidents without punishment, but may remove people from the project or CNCF communities at their discretion.

 ## Acknowledgements